MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 ##  Ronald Fisher
 <img src="https://image.ibb.co/jUYu4x/R_A_Fischer.jpg" width=250px align=center>

+* Sir Ronald Aylmer Fisher FRS[2] (17 February 1890 – 29 July 1962), who published as R. A. Fisher, was a British statistician and geneticist.
+For his work in statistics, he has been described as "a genius who almost single-handedly created the foundations for modern statistical science"[3] and "the single most important figure in 20th century statistics".[4]
+In genetics, his work used mathematics to combine Mendelian genetics and natural selection; this contributed to the revival of Darwinism in the early 20th century revision of the theory of evolution known as the modern synthesis.
+Fisher also did experimental agricultural research, which has saved millions from starvation.[5]

+* From 1919 onward, he worked at the Rothamsted Experimental Station for 14 years;[6] there, he analysed its immense data from crop experiments since the 1840s, and developed the analysis of variance (ANOVA).
+He established his reputation there in the following years as a biostatistician.
+He is known as one of the three principal founders of population genetics.
+He outlined Fisher's principle, the Fisherian runaway and sexy son hypothesis theories of sexual selection.
+His contributions to statistics include the maximum likelihood, fiducial inference, the derivation of various sampling distributions, founding principles of the design of experiments, and much more.

+* Fisher held strong views on race.
+Throughout his life, he was a prominent supporter of eugenics, an interest which led to his work on statistics and genetics.[7]
+Notably, he was a dissenting voice in UNESCO's statement The Race Question, insisting on racial differences.[8]

 In other words, Fisher coined this as a supervised learning problem, in which we are attempting to predict the species of a particular iris using the available data collected.